ARCC-RACE/jetson_car/README.md

 ## Running the tests

-Explain how to run the automated tests for this system (travis CI)
+See the travis.yaml for running install tests and verifying a proper build.

 ### Break down into end to end tests